uber/kraken/README.md

 ## Dragonfly from Alibaba

-Dragonfly cluster has a "supernode" that coordinates data transfer of all data in a cluster.
+Dragonfly cluster has one or a few "supernodes" that coordinates transfer of every 4MB chunk of data in the cluster.
 This is a design we considered in the very beginning of Kraken and decided not to use after doing some math.
 While the supernode would be able to make optimial decisions, the throughput of the whole cluster is limited by the processing power of one or a few hosts, and the performance would degrade linearly as either blob size or cluster size increases.
-Kraken scales much better with large cluster and large blobs.
+Kraken's tracker only helps orchestrate the connection graph, and leaves negotiation of actual data tranfer to individual peers, so Kraken scales much better with large cluster and large blobs.

 On top of that, Kraken is HA, it won't be affected by individual machine failures.
 Dragonfly doesn't seem to be HA.